Nugget-56/PanelPop/README.md

 # PanelPop
 Dashtoon assignment

+I will be adding the link to the hosted website soon here!

 The website is not responsive at this point in time, so please open it on a laptop!
 I will try to make it responsive within a day

 ![image](https://github.com/Nugget-56/PanelPop/assets/76615014/ddf3fde4-022e-4400-b505-318daa3a7804)